psimsa/observator/README.md

 - **AOT-First Design**: Full compatibility with Native AOT compilation by eliminating runtime reflection.
 - **Zero Dependencies**: Only references `System.Diagnostics.DiagnosticSource`, which is built into .NET.
 - **Zero Configuration**: Works out-of-the-box with sensible defaults.
-- **Attribute-Driven Instrumentation**: Enable selective instrumentation by decorating methods, classes, or interfaces with a simple `[ObservatorTrace]` attribute.
+- **Attribute-Driven Instrumentation**: Enable selective instrumentation by decorating methods or interfaces with a simple `[ObservatorTrace]` attribute.
 - **Cross-Assembly Compatibility**: Supports instrumentation across project boundaries within a solution.
 - **High Performance**: Generates optimized code that adds minimal overhead to instrumented methods.
 - **Standards Compliant**: Generates code compatible with OpenTelemetry standards and .NET diagnostic conventions.